farlee2121/FsSpec/doc/Requirement Exploration.md

 GOAL: Generate typescript validators to prevent code duplication in UIs

+GOAL: Spec inheritance / Implicit spec mapping
+- REQ: Offer an operator for "upcasting" a spec to a less restrictive spec (e.g. a number 1 to 5 is a natural number)
+- GOAL: allow more restrictive spec with an explicit child relationship be passed as an instance of the less restrictive spec
+- GOAL: remove the need for explicit relationships to perform upcasting
+- GOAL: allow users to configure mapping behavior (none, explicit, implicit, custom policy?)

 Possible: Explore more strict Design by Contract enforcement.
 Perhaps at the function level